MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-and-native-code.md

 1. Press **F5** or select the green arrow to continue debugging the app.

 Congratulations!
-You have completed the tutorial on mixed mode debugging.
+You have completed the tutorial on mixed-mode debugging.

 ## Next step

 In this tutorial, you learned how to debug native code from a managed app by enabling mixed-mode debugging.
-For an overview of other debugger features, see the following article:
+For an overview of other debugger features, see:

 > [!div class="nextstepaction"]
 > [First look at the debugger](../debugger/debugger-feature-tour.md)